walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/docs/recovery-qualification.md

 # Device qualification — 2026-09-16

 These are recorded observations for WAL-749, not a claim that every supported policy, device or OS version has been qualified.
-The test devices were a OnePlus GM1913 running Android 12 and an iPhone running iOS 27.0.
+The initial checks used an Android 12 device with TEE-backed Keystore but no StrongBox support, and a physical iOS 27.0 device with Secure Enclave and Face ID.
 Runs started at `e14f7a01404988e51d88454d84b6b8ab8d77726c`; failures were retained and retested with the Android invalidation and iOS key-handling fixes accompanying this report.
 The later registration-publication fix is covered by automated